sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 ESDC as a whole organization understands that the use of IT is risky and costly.
 In addition, with the emergence of digital government through new business, policy, and technology direction, the demand on IT is expected to increase exponentially.
 IT can no longer be considered a back office function or a "company within a company" as it has real repercussions to Canadians.
-IT is now now embedded as part of ESDC's mandate delivery.
+Therefore, IT is now now embedded as part of ESDC's mandate delivery.

-ESDC must change the relationship it has with IT, one that reduces its risk and enables business agility.
+ESDC must change the relationship it has with IT to one that reduces its risk and enables business agility.
-To do so, new methods of doing IT is required.
+To achieve this new methods of doing IT is required.

 > To work effectively in the digital world, you must first accept complexity and uncertainty, for they demand very different approach to carrying out initiatives.
 A predictable world rewards advanced planning and rigid plan execution.
 But a complex and uncertain world rewards an empirical cycle of trying, observing, and correcting.